leenrd/Apprentice/README.md

 # Apprentice

-A Full-stack Inventory Management Application (IMS) created using MERN (MongoDB, Express, React, and Node) stack, as well as Tanstack and Tailwind.
+A Full-stack Inventory Management Application (IMS) created using MERN (MongoDB, Express, React, and Node) stack, as well as Typescript and Tailwind.

 > [!Important]
 >